Max-Derner/python-lessons/Lesson_00/01_set_up.md

 This is all readability stuff and does not impact how the code runs.
 We'll go over it together in a future lesson but if you want to look it up yourself it all comes under the [PEP8 standards](https://peps.python.org/pep-0008/).

 # Setting up a venv
 So real quick, a venv is a `v`irtual `env`ironment.
 It isolates your Python version and installed libraries from other projects and more importantly - your base Python installation.
-If you install libraries against your base Python version, other projects will need to account for having that library installed when they install dependencies, this will break a lot of stuff.
+In Python you don't get to have multiple versions of each transient dependency installed, you get one version and everything has to agree on it.
+So if you install libraries against your base Python version, other projects will need to account for having that library installed when they install dependencies, this will break a lot of stuff.

 To create a venv called "my-cool-venv" (assuming you have Python installed now), you run:
 ``` bash